pantheon-systems/documentation/source/docs/articles/sites/team-management.md

  ![Confirm supporting organization](/docs/assets/images/multi_org2.jpg)

-**Note:** since supporting organizations have full access to a site, only the site owner can perform this action.
+**Note:** Because supporting organizations have full access to a site, only the site owner can perform this action.